Zeus-HatersGonaHate/Zeus-HatersGonaHate/press_release.md

-# Zeus-HatersGonaHate
+# Zeus-Reviews

-Movies and friends without the hate
+## The positively charged place for movie lovers.

-  Where positive movie lovers come to hang.
+All too often, review websites can become flooded with poor quality reviews, that are really just people venting because a movie didn't meet their expectations.
+While this may make one person feel better, it often pollutes the experience for many others.
+We are aiming to design a positive, constructive place for people to discuss their favorite movies and TV shows.
+We would like to be able to contribute to the movie and TV industry we love so much, by providing actionable and clear consumer insights.

-  Join our community of positve movie lovers.
-Rate and review all your favorite titles in a positive environment.
-Haters are gonna hate somewhere else.
+The problem is that users of these websites are not encouraged to be making more positive, useful posts.

-  So many review sites are full of hate, not ours.
-We are the home of the movie snowflakes.
+We would like to solve that problem by adding the aspect of social accountability to our app.
+Zeus Reviews reviews can be directly linked and shared to your friends, so they can see what an amazing movie critic you are.

-  Until a reputation status is earned, post must be approved by a moderator.
+Reviews that are downvoted enough to be deemed not constructive can be removed by a moderator!

-  - We are the safe space for movie lovers - Rick Ashtley
+- Our product has changed the way I speak about movies to my friends. - Alex Leo

-  Open our app, and search the title you love.
-Upvote your favorite reviews, and leave one yourself.
+Open our app, and search for the titles you love.
+Sign up with Facebook or Google to leave your first review.
+Upvote your favorite reviews,leave one yourself, and share it to Facebook or Twitter to have your friends check out your review and give it a few upvotes!

-  I used to hate seeing movies I loved bashed, I love the constructive critisicm I find on this site - Pam Halpart - Pennsylvania
+- Rotten Tomatoes used to be my go to place for movies, but the community here is so friendly and helpful.
+I also love being able to store the shows I'm currently watching and my favorite movies, so I can keep an eye on their reviews. - P. Sherman, 42 Wallaby Way Sydney

-  So, head on over to zeushatersgonnahate.com, sign up, and chat us up about some movies!
+What are you waiting for!?
+Head to our new domain http://159.203.230.46:3000/#/ and get reviewing!